krother/rest-test-tutorial/README.md

     export PYTHONPATH=$PYTHONPATH:$HOME/projects/rest-testtutorial/exercise

-Go to the folder `exercise/` and start the server with:
+Go to the folder `exercise/` or `solution/` and start the server with:

     uvicorn app:app